Share this:

 @thescholarbudget

-This account posts not only scholarships, but also information about applying for scholarships and financial advice.
+This account posts scholarships, information about how to apply for scholarships, and financial advice for undergraduate students.

 @federalstudentaid